 Query: Hello doctor, I am a 32 year old male.
 I recently went for a preventive health screening.
 I need your valuable feedback regarding my reports.
 Read Full »

-Do you have a question on Idiopathic Thrombocytopenic Purpura or ?Ask a Doctor Online
+Do you have a question on Low Platelet or Blood In Urine?Ask a Doctor Online